Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 After the mid-sixteenth century, the Portuguese encountered Japan’s “tea ceremony culture” during their travels to and from the colony of Macao and Japan.
 They marveled at the huge sums of money they were willing to pay for the buildings and vessels for tea, and the cultural practices of the tea ceremony.
 This inspired the spread of tea throughout the West.

 The British declared war in 1669 by enacting a law banning the import of tea from the mainland Netherlands.
 Although Britain won the Anglo-Dutch War (1672-1674) and gained the upper hand in China trade, it was not until 15 years later, in 1689, that tea imported directly from China made it to England.
-After this year, tea from the British East India Company’s base in Xiamen, Fujian province, collected and distributed tea in England.
+After this year, tea from the British East India Company's base in Xiamen, Fujian province, collected and distributed tea in England.

 In 1720, the British acquired exclusive rights to import tea.
 All the tea collected in Xiamen was Wuyi tea, a semi-fermented tea similar to black tea.
-Because of the black color of its leaves, this tea was called “black tea” and eventually became the mainstream tea in the West.
+Because of the black color of its leaves, people called this tea "black tea," and it eventually became the mainstream tea in the West.

 English Discovery of Tea

 In 1823, the English adventurer Bruce discovered the native tea tree in Assam, India.
-Eventually, it was confirmed that the Assam tea tree was a different species from the Chinese tea tree.
+Eventually, researchers confirmed that the Assam tea tree was a different species from the Chinese tea tree.
 The Englishman Fortune in 1845 discovered the difference between green tea and black tea is in the manufacturing methods.
 Essentially the ingredients are the same tea plant.
-These discoveries led to the cross-breeding of the Chinese species with the newer Assam species, which led to the cultivation of tea throughout India, Sri Lanka, and Bangladesh.

-The British especially liked tea because they knew from experience how fermented tea promotes the digestion of fats and proteins.
 The British adopted large-scale farming and rational processing methods to mass-produce tea at a low cost.
 This led to the decline of Chinese tea, which had dominated the world market for 100 years.
-However, Chinese black tea, with its oriental flavor, was prized in Europe as chinoiserie (Chinese taste) by the upper classes.
+However, the upper classes in Europe prized Chinese black tea for its oriental flavor, considering it as chinoiserie (Chinese taste).
 As such, Chinese black tea still remained popular.

 The Spreading of Tea Production

 In the 1870s, the Netherlands also developed a full-scale plantation in Indonesia.
 They made a commercial product for its own consumption and trade, making Indonesia, along with India, Sri Lanka, and Kenya, one of the leading tea-producing countries in the world.
-After World War II, tea production spread to African countries (Kenya, Malawi, South Africa, etc.).

-Mongolia introduced the custom of tea drinking to Russia in the late 16th century.
-After the Treaty of Nerchinsk in 1689, when trade with China began, the nobility often drank tea.
-In 1847, tea cultivation began in Russia, and by the 1930s it was in full swing in Georgia.
 By 1985, the annual tea production was 15 tons with roughly 40% green tea.
 However, after the Chernobyl nuclear power plant accident, tea was completely depleted.
 By 1993, the annual production increased again, this time to 20,000 tons, which heavily influenced the world tea market.

-A Natural History of Tea” written by an Englishman
+A Natural History of "Tea" written by an Englishman

 In the eighteenth century, when tea was becoming a necessity in England, Lettsham, wrote The Natural History of Tea.
 The book discusses in detail the botanical properties of tea, tea production methods, types of black and green teas, and their effects on the human body, based on the literature and experimental results.

 The background to the acceptance of tea in Europe is the lack of drinkable freshwater.
 Milk and alcoholic beverages (wine, beer, etc.) were always available because of the lack of freshwater, due to the length of rivers and hard water.
 Milk only lasts about a day after heating, so people depended on alcoholic beverages.
-Though there were concerns about the decline in the labor force due to drunkenness.
-Then, with the introduction of attractive teas from Asia, it spread to the general public.

 The Boston Tea Party

 Since the Americas were originally a Dutch colony, it was customary for the upper classes to drink tea.
 Later, after the country became a British colony, the custom continued.
 In the second half of the 18th century, the British became financially strapped and tightened their tariffs and direct taxes on the American colonies.

 This caused the colonists to boycott British goods so the British began taxing tea in retaliation.
 As a result, consumption of tea in the colonies dropped dramatically and there was an overstock of tea in the home country.
 Four ships loaded with tea stock headed into Boston harbor to force the American colonies to tax-free their tea stocks.

 On December 16, 1773, a group of residents, angered by this tax policy, dumped all of the ships’ tea into the sea in the Boston Tea Party incident.
 Shortly after, an escalation of British repression and colonial protests led to the Revolutionary War of 1775 for the Americas.